CANADA FX DEBT-C$ surges on BHP's $39 bln Potash bid

 By Claire Sibonney

-TORONTO, Aug 17 (Reuters) - The Canadian dollar gained more than a penny against the greenback on Tuesday, boosted by a blockbuster takeover bid for Potash Corp (POT.TO: Quote)(POT.N: Quote) and broader rise in investor appetite for riskier investments.
+TORONTO, Aug 17 (Reuters) - The Canadian dollar gained more than a penny against the greenback on Tuesday, boosted by a blockbuster takeover bid for Potash Corp (POT.TO)(POT.N) and broader rise in investor appetite for riskier investments.

-BHP Billiton BLT.L (BHP.AX: Quote) launched an unsolicited $38.6 billion bid for Potash Corp of Saskatchewan in a proposal that would make the Australian mining giant the world's leading fertilizer supplier.
+BHP Billiton (BLT.L) (BHP.AX) launched an unsolicited $38.6 billion bid for Potash Corp of Saskatchewan in a proposal that would make the Australian mining giant the world's leading fertilizer supplier.
 [ID:nNSGE67G0D]

 The acquisition offer -- the largest of the year in any industry -- was immediately branded by Potash Corp as "grossly inadequate," though the Canadian company said it might consider a more attractive proposition.